JavaScript for Video Processing and Streaming

 2. Incompatible Codecs

 Not all browsers support all video codecs.
-It is essential to choose a video codec this is widely supported across different browsers and platforms.
+It is essential to choose a video codec that is widely supported across different browsers and platforms.
 MP4 with H.264 is a reliable choice.

 3. CORS Issues

-If you are trying to load a video from another domain, ensure that the server includes proper CORS headers to enable cross-origin requests.
+If you’re trying to load a video from another domain, ensure that the server includes proper CORS headers to enable cross-origin requests.
 Otherwise, the video may fail to load or display.

 Access-Control-Allow-Origin: *